PS5 one-minute review

-Picking it up for the first time, the DualSense is fairly light and balanced, with most of the weight resting in the grips of the controller.
+Picking it up for the first time, the DualSense is fairly weighty and balanced, with most of the heft resting in the grips of the controller.
 While the majority of the controller features a matte white plastic finish, the bottoms of the grips themselves have a slightly rougher texture that actually makes the controller easier to hold, and less likely to slip out of your hands.

 There's a pop of color around the side of the central touchpad, though, as the PS4 Lightbar has thankfully been moved from the top of the gamepad to a less problematic position – thanks to its new placement, you won't now see an annoying glow reflecting off your TV.